Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Astellas Pharma Europe B.V., Sylviusweg 62, 2333 BE Leiden, The Netherlands

 No major deviations from dose proportionality are observed over the dose range 40 to 160 mg.
 The steady-state Cmin values of enzalutamide and the active metabolite in individual patients remained constant during more than one year of chronic therapy, demonstrating time-linear pharmacokinetics once steady-state is achieved.

 No formal renal impairment study for enzalutamide has been completed.
-Patients with serum creatinine >177 μmol/L (2 mg/dL) were excluded from clinical trials.
+Patients with serum creatinine >177 μmol/L (2 mg/dL) were excluded from clinical studies.
 Based on a population pharmacokinetic analysis, no dose adjustment is necessary for patients with calculated creatinine clearance (CrCL) values ≥30 mL/min (estimated by the Cockcroft and Gault formula).
 Enzalutamide has not been evaluated in patients with severe renal impairment (CrCL <30 mL/min) or end-stage renal disease, and caution is advised when treating these patients.
 It is unlikely that enzalutamide will be significantly removed by intermittent haemodialysis or continuous ambulatory peritoneal dialysis.

 Hepatic impairment did not have a pronounced effect on the total exposure to enzalutamide or its active metabolite.
 The half-life of enzalutamide was however doubled in patients with severe hepatic impairment compared with healthy controls (10.4 days compared to 4.7 days), possibly related to an increased tissue distribution.